tchen9/mac-and-cheese/README.md

 <t>Welcome to the Casino Mac and Cheese!
 When prompted, enter the amount of money you would like to start with, then pick from our variety of games!<br>
 <h3>Games</h3>
 <ul><li><b>Connect Four</b></li>
-<t><t>Play against the computer and try to get four in a row.Your pieces will be 1's and the computer's pieces will be 8's.
+<t><t><t>Play against the computer and try to get four in a row.Your pieces will be 1's and the computer's pieces will be 2's.
 <li><b>Blackjack</b></li>
-<t><t>You will get 2 cards and an option to get another card.
+<t><t><t>You will get 2 cards and an option to get another card.
 The computer will also get 2 cards and if there cards are below 16 they have to draw another one.
 Whoever has cards closest to 21 will win.
 <li><b>HighLow</b></li>
-<t><t>You each get a card, but you don't see the dealer's card.
+<t><t><t>You each get a card, but you don't see the dealer's card.
 You can only see your card.
 You bet how ever much money you want for who has the higher card.
 <li><b>Russian Roulette</b></li>
-<t><t>Spin a 6 cartridge revolver and place it against your head and press the trigger.
+<t><t><t>Spin a 6 cartridge revolver and place it against your head and press the trigger.
 If you fire with a blank, you're safe, and win three times your bet.
 But if you die, you lose everything and the game ends
-Pick the number of the game you want to play.
+<li><b>Hangman</b></li>
+<t><t><t>A word is chosen at random, and you have to guess the word by guessing letters that you think appear in the word.
+If you guess 6 letters wrong, you lose
 </ul><br>
 Good luck out there!!